shuait/cvat/cvat/apps/documentation/user_guide.md

         ![](static/documentation/images/image015.jpg)

 2. Until your next click, moving your cursor over the image will move the construction worker skeleton.
-Upon your next click, you will create a worker. **Important note:** by convention, we define the *left side* of a worker as corresponding to the left side of a worker as viewed from behind the worker.
+Upon your next click, you will create a worker. **Important note:** by convention, we define the *left side* of a worker as corresponding to the left side of a worker as viewed from behind.
 To **flip left/right worker keypoints**, press ``Ctrl`` before you place the worker.

 3. To modify skeleton keypoint positions:
    - To modify an *individual* keypoint's position, just click and drag the corresponding keypoint.